Dexter Filkins: Reporting from the War Zone

 Filkins acknowledges his work as something he thinks is extremely important.

 “You kind of watch history unfold in front of you,” said Filkins in a discussion panel on war for the New Yorker Festival, “You feel like you’re in the middle of something really important and you’re doing something really important.”

 While covering the tumultuous events in the war torn Middle East, Filkins risked his life and displayed excellence in journalism.
 His work embodies the characteristics celebrated at the centerpiece of the Pulitzer Prize Centennial.

 Filkins is taking a break from his travels in war torn countries and has been writing for The New Yorker since 2011.

-Books from the SDHC’s Lending Library are available through the Reading Group Toolkit program.
+Books from the SDHC’s Lending Library are available through the Book Club to Go program.
 For a $50 application fee, reading groups received up to 30 copies of a title and a discussion leader from our list of book scholars.
 Start your application.